ghgemmer/Halloween/README.md

 **ImuRead _ImuId_** _ImuId_ - the ID number of the IMU to reads and displays the current IMU Yaw, Roll, Pitch angles for.

 **ImuSetStoredCalibData  _ImuId_** _ImuId_ - the ID number of the IMU to store its cal data for.
 0 = Mouth, 1 = Head, 2 = Arm, 3 = Forearm.
-data is stored in the Arduino non volatile memory.
+Data is stored in the Arduino non volatile memory.

 **ImusShowPitchDiff _periodMsec_ _ImuNumber1_ _ImuNumber2_** : Continually displays the difference between the zero based pitch readings of the two IMUs
 The initial pitch readings at the time the command is executed are used as the zero based pitches and the